Daksh777/old-website/README.md

-# ⚠ This website has been archived
+# ⚠ This repository has been archived

 ## Source code for daksh.eu.org